junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I know.
 Cas.
 I know."
 Dean takes a long, shagged breath.
 "I forgave you."

-The flashing images from the memory slow down in the view, the broken pieces, the dazzling light, the confusing scenes in the dimension in between, the long and ugly past, the hell, the purgatory.
+The flashing images from the memory slow down in the view, the broken pieces, the dazzling light, the confusing scenes of the dimension in between, the long and ugly past, the hell, the purgatory.
 Some are Cas's, others are Dean's, many times, they find the pieces mixed together.
-One by one, they pick them up, sort them out, as if cleaning the floor where all the glassware and chinaware have been shattered, and they are working together to put them back together.
+One by one, they pick them up, sort them out, as if cleaning the floor where all the glassware and chinaware have been shattered, and they are working together to put them back, glue them together.
 The edges are sharp, the broken pieces are tiny, but they work together.
-One by one, piece by piece, just like Cas puts the torn book pages in his memory library back onto the shelves, just like they float in the dimension in between and put the pieces of cloth fabric and feather together to make a Picasso-style form turn to a Leonardo da Vinci art.
+One by one, piece by piece, just like Cas puts the torn book pages in his memory library back onto the shelves, just like Dean's djinn dream of the dimension in between and they put the pieces of cloth fabric and feather together to make a Picasso-style form turn to a Leonardo da Vinci art.

 "There, you're the new Mona Lisa now.
 Fresh and new."
 After the last piece of aching memory piece flashed by and settled down, the view shifts back to the comfortable corner in Dean's head, back to Bobby's house.
 Dean pats fondly on Cas's shoulder, half-joking. *You're more beautiful than Mona Lisa.* His thought amends uncontrollably.

 Cas tilts his head to him, a small grin.
 "You know I can hear that too."

 Dean flushes slightly.
-"Can't stop a man from thinking the truth."
+"Can't blame a man thinking the truth."

-His arms are still wrapped around Cas, the posture unchanged since all the roller coaster started.
+His arms are still wrapped around Cas, the posture unchanged since all the roller coaster twists and turns started.
 And now, finally, it feels like they land somewhere.

 Cas uncurls his body, turning slightly on the sofa, facing Dean.
-His eyes locked on Dean's, unblinking.
+His eyes locked on Dean's, unblinking, watery.

 Dean finds his own eyes attracted like magnetic.
 He can see himself from Cas's eyes.
 The intensity makes his head dizzy, the whole surrounding disappears.
 He drowns in the blue, thinking, *Nothing in the world is more perfect.*